kaltura/media-framework/nginx-kmp-out-module/README.md

 Enables the API interface of this module in the surrounding location block.
 Access to this location should be limited.

-The write parameter determines whether the API is read-only or read-write.
+The optional `write` parameter determines whether the API is read-only or read-write.
 By default, the API is read-only.

 ## API Endpoints